michalcichon/michalcichon.github.io/_posts/2025-11-25-dependency-injection-patterns-in-swift.md

 comments: true
 ---

 **One of the most useful patterns in software development — and one that is available in many languages, not just Swift — is dependency injection.
 When I first learned about it over a decade ago, I started using it everywhere possible.
-It's a simple idea with a surprisingly big impact.
-Here's why it's worth mastering.**
+It’s a simple idea with a surprisingly big impact.
+Here’s why it’s worth mastering.**

 ![Contemplating my code before morning coffee]({{site.url}}/assets/2025-11-25/cover.webp)